-The company principals have more than 70 years of combined professional Information Technology industry experience to refine the company offerings to a comparatively narrow spectrum.
-We have also used our experiences to develop methods and highly-detailed procedures that are employed in every phase of our professional service operations–discovery, planning, statement of work, design, implementation, maintenance and managed services–resulting in a fully successful implementation the first time.
+The company principals have more than 75 years of combined professional Information Technology industry experience to refine the company offerings to a comparatively narrow spectrum.
+We have also used our experiences to develop methods and highly-detailed procedures that are employed in every phase of our professional service operations–discovery, planning, statement of work, solution design, implementation, maintenance and managed services–resulting in a fully successful implementation the first time.

 Principals and Directors